 Natural textures are never out of fashion; the same trend prevails for conservatory furniture.
 Wood, woven details and cane accents are still popular, but no more overdoing of anything.

-It is not mandatory to opt for different types of textures to justify diverse decor; in fact, resorting to one or two material forms or textures is more acceptable in modern interiors.
-Some possible combinations are a pale wood frame coordinated with neutral fabric; a single woven accent chair is also ideal.
+It is not mandatory to opt for different textures to justify diverse decor; in fact, using one or two material types or textures is more acceptable in modern interiors.
+Some possible combinations include a pale wood frame paired with neutral fabric, and a single woven accent chair is also ideal.

 This minimum colour and design distortion is well suited for conservatories, as these spaces look overwhelming due to glass reflection, moving shadows and garden views.
 So bold colours, such as black or abstract decor, will lead to complex visual depth.